guidomb/ios-scripts/README.md

 git ignored.
 You can avoid generating the configuration file by setting the `DISABLE_CARTHAGE_CACHE_CONFIG` environmental variable.

+In a CI environment, like Travis CI, it is recommended to configure carthage cache using environmental variables.
+If you want to change the bucket name you can set the `CARTHAGE_CACHE_BUCKET_NAME` variable.
+Which will pass the value of that variable to carthage cache's `--bucket-name` flag.

 #### Code signing certificates

 Because Carthage builds all the dependencies and generates a fat `.framework` with binaries for all the possible architectures (iWatch, iPhone, simulator).
 It needs to sign the artifacts using a code signing certificate.
 Code signing is not necessary if the dependency is properly configured not to code sign for